Future NEMP development

-Stakeholders are invited to consider and provide feedback on the aspects of the NEMP that are either new or significantly revised.
-To facilitate this, the text that has changed from version 1 of the PFAS NEMP is shown in version 2 of the draft NEMP with a coloured background.
+The text that has changed from version 1 of the PFAS NEMP is shows in version 2 of the draft NEMP with a coloured background.
 There are two categories of changes which are highlighted:

 - new or significantly amended material – feedback is invited on these changes